Manage Your Fear

 Using Your Fear

-Every single one of us can point to a thing that happened in our life that fear has saved us from.
+Every single one of us can point to a thing that happened in our lives that fear has saved us from.
 For example, I get very fearful when having to drive in heavy city traffic.
 But at the same that fear keeps me alert.
+When my kids were young, I’d be fearful they would do something that could really hurt them.
+These are all necessary to survive.

-Fear does its job well, it just it can’t tell the difference between an actual life-threatening situation and a story or idea you have come up within your brain.
-Creativity will always provoke fear because it asks you to come into and uncertain outcome.
-Fear hates that and thinks you are going to die 🙂
+Fear does its job well, it just can’t tell the difference between an actual life-threatening situation and a story or idea you have come up within your brain.
+Creativity many times can provoke fear because it asks you to come into an uncertain outcome.
+Fear hates that and thinks you might die 🙂

-So when you start a new creative project, be aware that fear is going to pop up.
+So when you start a new creative project or begin on an uncharted journey, be aware that fear is going to pop up.
 Fear is the mind-killer.
 Simply tell it that its services are not needed here.
-(For example, I’m just writing an email, or what have you.) 🙂
+(For example, I’m just writing an article, or what have you.) 🙂

 “Fear does its job well, however it can’t tell the difference between an actual life-threatening situation.”